mfarisakram/CX-Improvement-Roadmap-Singapore-Airlines-Case-Study/README.md

 Aviation and travel are my greatest passions.
 I view the entire passenger journey as a series of crucial touchpoints: from ticket purchase and airport arrival to the check-in process, the comfort of the in-flight seat and meal, and the overall onboard services.
 I always aim for seamless service and expect a high level of comfort, especially when paying a premium for the experience.
 However, particularly on long-haul flights, a consistently excellent experience is not always guaranteed.

 # 2. Case Scenario
-As a Junior Data Analyst within the Customer Experience (CX) department at Singapore Airlines, my primary role is to listen to what our passengers are saying.
+As a Data Analyst within the Customer Experience (CX) department at Singapore Airlines, my primary role is to listen to what our passengers are saying.
 We take immense pride in our world-class service, but actively using feedback is the only way to stay ahead.
 Recently, we observed a subtle shift in the nature of customer comments, leading to a new task for me: understand exactly what happened in our review data over the last year.

 My manager approached me with a specific concern.
 While we generally maintain high ratings, we urgently needed to pinpoint specific customer pain points to improve our 2024 strategy.
 The request was clear and simple: identify the top three categories of complaints for 2023.

 To ensure these figures had meaningful context, I was also asked to compare them with our 2022 data.
 This comparison is vital, as it allows us to establish a pattern and determine whether an issue is a new, immediate concern or an underlying problem that has been happening for a long time.

 # 3. Data Source
-I would like to thank fellow Kaggler, Kanchana1990, for making the [Singapore Airlines Reviews dataset](https://www.kaggle.com/datasets/kanchana1990/singapore-airlines-reviews) available.
+I would like to thank fellow Kaggler: Kanchana1990, for making the [Singapore Airlines Reviews dataset](https://www.kaggle.com/datasets/kanchana1990/singapore-airlines-reviews) available.
 For this case study, I performed the analysis using two full years of customer review data, specifically covering the period from 2022 through to the end of 2023.
 This two-year scope was essential for establishing clear patterns and trends in passenger complaints before diving into the specific pain points identified in the most recent year.

 # 4. Main Goal
 The primary objective of this analysis was to:

- 1) Identify the top 3 categories of complaints in 2023.
+ **1) Identify the top 3 categories of complaints in 2023.**

- 2) Compare these numbers with 2022 to spot trends.
+ **2) Compare these numbers with 2022 to spot trends.**

- 3) Provide clear evidence so the management team can allocate resources to fix these specific issues.
+ **3) Provide clear evidence so the management team can allocate resources to fix these specific issues.**

 # 5. Data Preparation Process
 My analysis began with a large initial dataset containing approximately 10,000 customer reviews from 2018 to March 2024.
 For this project, I filtered this data to focus exclusively on the 2022 and 2023 records, as these are the two most recent, complete years.
 Given the resulting dataset size, Microsoft Excel was the most appropriate tool for cleaning, summarising, and analysing the data.

 The processing was executed in the following steps:

-**A.** Data Cleaning and Transformation I first ensured data quality by checking the filtered tables to confirm there were no null values in the primary analytical columns (e.g., date and review text).
+**A. Data Cleaning and Transformation:**
+I first ensured data quality by checking the filtered tables to confirm there were no null values in the primary analytical columns (e.g., date and review text).
 I then transformed the raw datetime column into separate 'Year' and 'Month' columns.
 This transformation was critical for conducting the subsequent yearly comparison and monthly trend analysis.

+**B. Complaint Theme Categorisation:**
-**B.** Complaint Theme Categorisation The review column, which contains free-text customer feedback, required careful thematic categorisation.
+The review column, which contains free-text customer feedback, required careful thematic categorisation.
 I established ten distinct complaint themes, such as "In-flight meal", "Seat/legroom issue", and "Luggage issue".

 To systematically tag each review, I used a series of Excel functions including ```IF```, ```AND```, and ```OR``` combined with the ```ISNUMBER(SEARCH())``` logic.
 This approach allowed me to assign a '1' to a review row if it contained specific sets of keywords relevant to a theme, and '0' otherwise.